 Most medical students do not generate income while in school, but instead accumulate debt at staggering rates.
-According to the Association of American Medical Colleges, in 2012, medical school graduates who took out loans started their residencies with an average debt of $156,000, a figure that does not include undergraduate debt.
-Only the expected future income from a career in medicine makes such exorbitant debt palatable; however, a student that suffers a disability may never realize that income.
+According to the Association of American Medical Colleges, in 2012, medical school graduates who took out loans started their residencies with an average debt of $156,000, a figure that does not include undergraduate debt. (learn more about medical resident disability insurance here) Only the expected future income from a career in medicine makes such exorbitant debt palatable; however, a student that suffers a disability may never realize that income.
 According to the 1994 Statistical Abstract of the United States, in the course of a year, 1 in 10 people between the ages of 25 and 64 will suffer a disability.
 When comparing that ratio to the odds of being victim of a house fire (1 in 122); injured in an automobile accident (1 in 160); or even of death (1 in 117), the value and protection offered by medical student disability insurance is clear.

 A student who suffers a disability and is unable to complete their education will be saddled with student loan debt and may not be able to work in any field depending on the disability and its severity.
 Repayment of student loans combined with medical expenses and lack of income due to disability can destroy a financial future.
 Even a student that is able to continue medical school could face the burden of simultaneously repaying loans and paying tuition.

 There are two types of disability insurance available to medical students; Individual and Group.